Pablojox/Pablojox/README.md

 Here are some quick insights about me:
 - Healthcare background with 5 years of professional experience.
 - MBA and Master's Degree in Executive Management.
-- Transition to Data Analytics in 2023.
+- Transitioned to Data Analytics in 2023.

 ### 💼 Projects
-[HERE](https://github.com/Pablojox/portfolio-homepage/blob/main/README.md) you can find my portfolio with all my projects.
+You can find my portfolio with all my projects [HERE](https://github.com/Pablojox/portfolio-homepage/blob/main/README.md).

 ### 🛠️ Skills